An introduction to Galton-Watson trees and their local limits: Local limits of Bienaym e-Galton-Watson trees

-Recall $\cl_0(\bt)$ denotes the set of leaves of a tree $\bt$.
-We set $L_0(\bt)=\Card\bigl(\cl_0(\bt)\bigr)$.
-We shall consider a critical GW tree $\tau$ conditioned on $\{L_0(\tau)=n\}$.
+Recall $\cl_0(\bt)$ denotes the set of leaves of a tree $\bt$ and set $L_0(\bt)$ for its cardinal.
+We shall consider a critical BGW tree $\tau$ conditioned on the number of leaves, that is, on $\{L_0(\tau)=n\}$.
 Such a conditioning appears first in \cite{ck:rncpccgwta} with a second moment condition.
-We prove here the convergence in distribution of the conditioned tree to Kesten's tree in the critical case without any additional assumption using Theorem \ref{theo:main1}.
+We prove here the convergence in distribution of the conditioned tree to the Kesten's tree in the critical case without any additional assumption using Theorem \ref{theo:main1}.